 Importantly, our findings also confirm those of other studies.

-We use this term when describing an action or frame a sentence.
+We use this term when describing an action or framing a sentence.

 It is fine to use these words in formal writing.
 But if you find yourself using them too much, you may want to try using some of the following synonyms.

 Some common synonyms for “important” you may want to use include: